Lio5n/peekaboo/README.md

      Folder4/Note2.md
      Folder5/Not*
      ```
-3. **Toggle Visibility:** Use the ribbon icon or command line commands to quickly switch between showing and hiding your configured items.
+3. **Configure Exception Files:**
+   - List files to remain visible even if their parent directory is hidden.
+   - Use the same path format as in the hidden items configuration.
+4. **Manage Visibility:**
+   - **Ribbon Icon:** Click the Peekaboo icon to access the command menu.
+   - **Command Palette:** Use the "Show Specified File", "Show All Configured Files", or "Hide All Configured Files" commands.

 ## Command Line Usage

 - **`Toggle Configured Files Visibility`:** Instantly toggle the visibility of all configured files and folders.
+- **`Show Specified File`:**  Reveals a specific file, even if it's within a hidden directory.
+Only supports individual files, not folders.
+- **`Show All Configured Files`:**  Makes all configured files and folders visible.
+- **`Hide All Configured Files`:**  Hides all configured files and folders.

+## Security Tip

+For enhanced security, combine Peekaboo with Obsidian's "Excluded Files" feature (`Options > Files and Links > Excluded Files`) to prevent hidden items from appearing in search results, graph view, and other areas within Obsidian.

 ## Support and Feedback

 Encountered an issue or have a suggestion?
 Please open an issue on the [GitHub repository](https://github.com/Lio5n/peekaboo).